pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 ( Notice : Host/IPAddress depends on your region )

-## Create a global variable that will store the Threat Response Token
+## 2 - We need a global variable that will store the Threat Response Token

 In orchestration, go to variables on the left and add a new global variable.
 Give it a name